SuemyInagaki/G-R/README.md

 5) The Machine Learning model will predict a potential interest in the food and send the notification to contribute to the match.
 ### Technology

+As mentioned above, we plan to use a machine learning model created with Watson Visual Recognition and Watson Studio to classify images and a machine learning model to predict potential people interested in the food, enabling the increase of matches and the reduction of waste.
+In order to scale the application, we thought about deploying it on the Ibm Cloud and using Cloud Object Storage to store the data.

 ### Roadmap